 ④ Amount of paint: Adjust the proportion to mix the RGB components of the background color (already existing color on the layer) and the drawing color.
 The larger the value, the more RGB components of the drawing color will be used.

 * Setting the density of paint to “0”.
 Setting the mix ground color option to “Blend”.
 100: It will not be affected by the background color.
 50 ： Drawing is conducted while 50% of the background color blends.
 0： Drawing is conducted based on the background color.

 ⑤ Density of paint: This sets the proportion of the background color (already existing color on the layer) and the transparent component of the drawing color.
-The larger the value, the higher the proportion of the transparent component of the drawing color.
+The higher the value, the higher the brush's opacity ratio.
+The larger the value, the higher the percentage of opacity set for the brush.

 * Setting the amount of paint to “0”.
 Setting the mix ground color option to “Blend”.
 Left: When the amount of paint is “0”, the drawing color is applied as if there is no background color and when it meets a background color, the background color and drawing color blend until it gradually becomes the background color.

 Center: When starting to draw from the background color, the drawing color will not be reflected at all.